The My Lai Massacre reveals the reality of warfare: slaughtering cvilians deters resistance.

 The Reality of Warfare

 That sounds horrific, and it is.
 It is also the reality of warfare, ever since Cain slew Abel.
 Guerrilla warfare is hardly recent, it is only recently effective.
-Alexander, Julius Caesar, Napoleon – and oh yes, Hitler – had very effective ways for dealing with guerrillas.
+Alexander, Julius Caesar, Napoleon—and Hitler—had very effective ways for dealing with guerrillas.
 And rebels.
 And dissenters.

 Wipe them all out.
 As some American soldiers said during the Viet Nam War, “Kill ’em all and let God sort ’em out.”
-Which was the approach in the My Lai massacre.
+Which was the approach in the My Lai Massacre.
 Look at the casualties from warfare.
-Civilians have almost always died in greater numbers than combatants; that is the reality of warfare.
+Noncombattants have almost always died in greater numbers than combatants; that is the reality of warfare.

 We don’t realize this because throughout history we have glorified warfare, and ignored the realities.
 Watch a war movie (other than Saving Private Ryan), play a war game.
 Not much blood or dismemberment.
-No civilian deaths either, except by rare, regrettable accident.
+Certainly they never show anyone slaughtering civilians, except by rare, regrettable accident.
 We ignore the necessary, and messy, realities of warfare.
 Horror, like guerrilla tactics, isn’t recent.

 It is only recently objectionable.

 Certainly that includes slaughter of enemy combatants: looking at a dead or dying enemy and realizing that he had the same loves and fears and hopes as dreams as the soldiers who killed him, is bad enough.
-The civilian deaths are much worse.
+Slaughtering civilians is much worse.
 Even when our troops have tried desperately not to kill civilians, there is always ‘collateral damage.’
 There are always dead children, women, and elders.
 That has particularly been true when responding to guerilla action.
 That is the reality of warfare.

 And the drinking man I noted above – and probably because of him, along with the photographer who took these pictures – is a big reason that our ideas about warfare have changed.